indieTorrent/indieTorrent/CONTRIBUTING.md

 # Contributing to indieTorrent projects

-The following is a set of guidelines for contributing to indieTorrent and its packages, which are hosted in the [indieTorrent Organization](https://github.com/indieTorrent) on GitHub.
-These are mostly guidelines, not rules.
-Use your best judgment, and feel free to propose changes to this document in a pull request.
+The following is a set of rules for contributing to indieTorrent and its packages, which are hosted in the [indieTorrent Organization](https://github.com/indieTorrent) on GitHub.
+These rules are considered when approving submitted contributions.
+Feel free to propose changes to this document in a pull request.

 #### Table Of Contents